 The moon rests en utero waiting for her to release the night.
 Dusk hangs heavy and exhausted long beyond time for the day's retirement.
 She lingers in purgatory between ambivalence and confidence, willing to liberate twilight when her powers feel strong and her courage is high.
 She makes her choice carefully.
 It must be an unfailing ride to ferry the moths into the depths of darkness, for it's there that broken souls step out of their own hell and find solace in the crowded shadows.
 She wraps herself tightly in her illuminated coat and contemplates the pounding below her hip.
 It's not fear, but anticipation.
 Longing to reach the place where she'll find peace in opaque dreams.
 Hidden from the eyes of those that would judge her; removed from the tight grasp of those that would tame her.
 She turns the wheel to her lunar guide and blossoms like the moonflower in eventide. ~ Francesca

 Now, everything above the horizon is clear to me.
 I am going to live now among the life maladies.
 Tomorrow is the result of many yesterdays and comes with a potent, cumulative effect.
 I am tomorrow what I chose to be yesterday and the day before.
 It is not possible that tomorrow I may negate and nullify everything that led me to this present moment.
 Death is behind me and birth too.
 There's nothing to mourn about death any more than there is to mourn about the growing of a flower.
-What is terrible is not death but the lives people live or don't live up until their death.
-They don't honor their own lives, they piss on their lives.
+What is terrible is not death but the lives people live or do not live up until their death.
+They do nott honor their own lives, they piss on their lives.
 They shit them away.
 Dumb fuckers.
 They concentrate too much on movies, money, family, fucking.
 They swallow God without thinking.
 Soon they forget how to think, they let others think for them.
 Their brains are stuffed with cotton.
-Play them the great music of the centuries and they can't hear it.
+Play them the great music of the centuries and they can not hear it.
 Most people's deaths are a sham.
-There's nothing left to die.
-Away with lamentation!
-Away with elegies and dirges!
+There is nothing left to die.
+Now, away with lamentation!
+Now, away with elegies and dirges!
 Let the dead eat the dead.
-Let us dance about the rim of the crater, an expiring trampoline dance, but a dance!
+Now, let us dance about the rim of the crater, an expiring trampoline dance, but a dance at least!

 Youth is one of the great facts of the world, like sunlight, or springtime, or the reflection in dark waters of that silver shell we call the moon.
 It cannot be questioned.
 It has the divine right of sovereignty.
 You have only a few years in which to live really, perfectly, and fully.
 When your youth goes, you will fade with it, and then you will suddenly discover that there are no triumphs left for you.
 Time is jealous of you, and wars against your lilies and your roses.
 Don't squander the gold of your days, listening to the tedious, trying to improve the hopeless, or giving away your life to the ignorant, the common, and the vulgar.
 For there is such a little time that your youth will last.
 The common hill-flowers wither, but they blossom again.
 The laburnum will be as yellow next June as it is now.
 In a month there will be purple stars on the clematis.
 Year after year the green night of its leaves will hold its purple stars.
 But we never get back our youth.
 The pulse of joy that beats in us at twenty, becomes sluggish.
 We degenerate into hideous puppets, haunted by the memory of the passions of which we were too much afraid, and the exquisite temptations that we had not the courage to yield to.